Tollii/Instagram-hashtag-liker/README.md

 $ brew install geckodriver
 $ brew install python
 ```
-Windows: Download firefox, python and geckodriver from their respective homepages, and then drag and drop
+Windows: Download firefox, ruby, python and geckodriver from their respective homepages, and then drag and drop
 the geckodriver.exe file into your python directory.

 To run the script: